ILoveFleetway/ILoveFleetway/README.md

 ![image](https://github.com/user-attachments/assets/6beebb76-0436-4668-92e7-24c7ee372412)

   - **"This is my world now!
 Nothing can stop me!"**
-                                                                                          - **"Foolish little creatures, thinking they can challenge me!"**
+         **"Foolish little creatures, thinking they can challenge me!"**
-                                                                          - **"It’s not about saving anyone.
+              **"It’s not about saving anyone.
 It’s about causing as much damage as possible!"**
-                                                                    - **"I’ll be the end of everything... and I won’t even break a sweat."**
+                        **"I’ll be the end of everything... and I won’t even break a sweat."**
-                                                               - **"You can try to stop me, but it will only make your suffering last longer!"**
+                             "You can try to stop me, but it will only make your suffering last longer!"**
-                                                            - **"Why should I stop?
+    Why should I stop?
 It’s too much fun watching everything burn!"**
-                                                               - **"Look at you—so weak, so pathetic.
+                      Look at you—so weak, so pathetic.
 You couldn't even stop me if you tried!"**
-                                                                      - **"You think you can control me?
+                                           "You think you can control me?
 I’m chaos incarnate—I bow to no one!"**
-                                                                            - **"I don’t need friends.
+                                                         *"I don’t need friends.
 I don’t need allies.
 All I need is destruction!"**

-                                                                            - **"You’re nothing but a bug to me, Boyfriend.
+"You’re nothing but a bug to me, Boyfriend.
 Time to crush you!"**
-                                                                      - **"You think you can challenge ME?
-You’re already too late
-                                          "You’re too weak to even understand what true power is, Sonic!"**
+                                                                **"You think you can challenge ME?
+You’re already too late "You’re too weak to even understand what true power is, Sonic!"**
                                                      **"Sonic, you're just a mere shadow of the power I possess!
 A joke!"**
                                                            **"You wanted to be the hero, but look at you now—pathetic!"**